What is a career in the arts?

 Museums and heritage

-Creative Opportunities – jobs and internships website from the University of the Arts London, aimed at students and graduates, and open to public access.
+- Creative Opportunities – jobs and internships website from the University of the Arts London, aimed at students and graduates, and open to the public.